emmawalshdev/kaytea_art/README.md

 * functionality to add a keyword from the site.
 * Cart counter - showing number of items in cart instead of the cart cost
 * Automatic deduction of product stock (upon sale)
+* Automatic quote generation for pet commissions
 * Abandoned cart recovery
+* multiple media for products
 * Integrated Social media share buttons on product pages
 * Personalised product recommendations for users